 The portal will close automatically at 11 PM Central European Time (5 PM EST/4PM CST/3PM MTN/2PM PST) on the deadline date.
 Applicants are advised to start the application process at least one week before the closing date.

-1. Please refer to the application checklist (available for download in the box to the right) to gather all required application material before you enter the online portal.
-These guidelines are region specific for North American applicants only.
+1. Please refer to the application checklist (available for download in the box to the right) to gather all required application materials before you enter the online portal.
+These guidelines are region-specific for North American applicants only.
 You will find some different details on the application portal and the DAAD Bonn website, such as maximum pages; the instructions on this checklist supersede any conflicting information potentially found elsewhere.

 - Check out the step by step Manual for Personal Funding

-- If you seek technical support with the online portal, please email portal(at)daad.de
+- If you seek technical support with the online portal, please email portaldaad.de

 3. Are you ready?
-In order to register with the DAAD Portal to start your application, please chose one of the links below, according to your current academic status.
+In order to register with the DAAD Portal to start your application, please choose one of the links below, according to your current academic status.

-4. The application does NOT have to be sent to us by mail.
+4. All application documents must be submitted via the online portal except for the reference letter.
 Please mail the reference form signed by your professor and in a sealed envelope to:

 DAAD (German Academic Exchange Service)